bcgov/sso-keycloak/wiki/CSS-App-My-Teams.md

 ##### Team member or Teama admin leaves your work area

 1. Remove the individual from your team
 2. Add any new individual to your team

+##### Last person on a team

+If you are the only person left in a team and have no integrations assoicated, please delete your team.